wqking/eventpp/doc/callbacklist.md

 Invoke each callbacks in the callback list.
 The callbacks are called with arguments `args`.
 The callbacks are called in the thread same as the callee of `operator()`.

+## Nested callback safety
+1. If a callback adds another callback to the callback list during a invoking, the new callback is guaranteed not to be triggered within the same invoking.
+This is guaranteed by an unsigned 64 bits integer counter.
+This rule will be broken is the counter is overflowed to zero in a invoking, but this rule will continue working on the subsequence invoking.
+2. Any callbacks that are removed during a invoking are guaranteed not triggered.
+3. All above points are not true in multiple threading.
+That's to say, if one thread is dispatching an event, the other thread add or remove a listener, the added or removed listener may be triggered during the dispatch.

+## Thread safety
+`CallbackList` is thread safe.
+All public functions can be invoked from multiple threads simultaneously.
+If it failed, please report a bug.
+`CallbackList` guarantees the integration of each append/prepend/insert/remove/invoking operations, but it doesn't guarantee the order of the operations in multiple threads.
+For example, if a thread is invoking a callback list, the other thread removes a callback in the mean time, the removed callback may be still triggered after it's removed.
+The operations on the listeners, such as copying, moving, comparing, or invoking, may be not thread safe.
+It depends on listeners.

+## Exception safety

+CallbackList doesn't throw any exceptions.
+Exceptions may be thrown by underlying code when,
+1. Out of memory, new memory can't be allocated.
+2. The callbacks throw exceptions during copying, moving, comparing, or invoking.

+## Time complexities
+* `append`: O(1)
+* `prepend`: O(1)
+* `insert`: O(1)
+* `remove`: O(1)

 ## Internal data structure